-Find out the views of Darren Foulds, Barclays Managing Director for Mobile Banking and Pingit, Nick Foster, Marketing Director at Crowdbnk and James Codling Co-Founder of VentureFounders.
+Find out the views of bank experts Darren Foulds, Barclays Managing Director for Mobile Banking and Pingit, Nick Foster, Marketing Director at Crowdbnk and James Codling Co-Founder of VentureFounders.

 The banking industry is evolving like never before.
 When was the last time you used your chequebook?
 But how about logging into your bank online or transferring funds via your mobile?
 The latter is much more likely now, thanks to the banking industry’s digital revolution.

 According to The Digital Banking Club 66% of the UK will be using internet banking by 2020.
 Whereas banking at physical branches has fallen by 30% in the last three years so says the British Bankers Association, and this trend looks set to continue with Lloyds Banking Group announcing closure of around 200 branches to allow for more focus on digital.

 Here we take a deeper look at the digital banking makeover and speak to several industry experts for their views.

 The local high street branch used to be the consumer’s main touch point; later ATMs were installed outside the bank, meaning you no longer had to enter the bank to withdraw cash.
 First Direct revolutionised banking back in 1989 when they offered banking via telephone, then later, online banking.

 The 2008 financial crisis had a huge impact on the banking industry.
 Banking regulations were tightened and a slew of lean, flexible start-ups entered the ripe-for-change market.
 And with them, they brought a new digital mind-set.

 These days most banks strive to have multiple touchpoints across various mediums, allowing them to serve and connect with all customers.
 Whilst the benefits are numerous for customers, a shift to digital makes business sense too.
 In-branch transactions cost up to 50 times as much as those on mobile.

 Case study: Barclays